gaffarelj/VKI_MarsABE/setup_selection/environments/README.md

 ### Other bodies contribution

-To do: investigate the contribution of the Sun and Phobos as Point Masses.
+The acceleration from the Sun and Jupiter as Point Masses on the satellite have been investigated.

+They did not lead to significant deviations for a 20 days simulations.
+For simulations in the order of years, it is still recommended to include them, due to their small effect.

 ## Recommandations